guardian/gateway/docs/development.md

 Try to keep the styling as close to the component as possible to the component being styled as possible to avoid conflict, and making it easier to change styles on that component in the future.

 Shared styles used by multiple components can be added to and imported from the [src/client/styles/Shared.ts](../src/client/styles/Shared.ts) file.

+Gateway also supports theming, specifically a light and dark mode, which is done through the [`@media (prefers-color-scheme: dark)`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) media query.

+The theme is set in the [src/client/styles/Theme.tsx](../src/client/styles/Theme.tsx), and uses CSS variables to define the colours for each theme.
+The theme is then applied using the [Global Styles](https://emotion.sh/docs/globals) from Emotion, to the [`MinimalLayout`](../src/client/layouts/MinimalLayout.tsx) component, that is used as the base layout for all pages.

+Therefore rather than defining colours directly, it is recommended to use the CSS variables defined in the theme, as shown in the example above.

 ## Environment Variables